 Make sure that you have the current version of the documentation.
 Each document displays the date of the last update on the cover page.
+The document version appears on page 2 of each guide.
 The latest documentation is available on the Veritas website: